Focus on Economic Data: U.S. Employment and the Unemployment Rate, January 2013

 Figure 3, below, summarizes the January, 2013, unemployment rates for age, ethnic, and educational attainment groups.
 Note the groups that are better-off or worse-off than other groups.

-[Teacher Note: Student discussion question: Can you identify any patterns they see in the January, 2011, employment and unemployment data.
-How does unemployment impact these demographic groups?]
+Students: Can you identify any patterns they see in the January, 2011, employment and unemployment data.
+How does unemployment impact these demographic groups?

 What generalizations can you make about these demographics group unemployment rates?